WASH in Limonade, Haiti

 Limonade is home to King Henri Christophe University, established in 2012 and considered to be Haiti’s most modern university infrastructure.

 Within the Limonade commune are three rural communal sections.
-The underserved communities of Pistère and Déreal, where PWW is implementing WASH programs, are located in the Roucou communal.
+The communities of Pistère, Déreal and Campeche, where PWW is currently implementing WASH programs, are located in the Roucou communal.

-Water access varies across the commune, with access points including a river, public fountains, wells, water catchments, and unprotected springs…many of which are contaminated with e-coli and other pathogens.
+Water access varies across the commune, with access points including a river, public fountains, wells, water catchments, and unprotected springs…all of which are contaminated with e-coli and other pathogens.

-- The local schools lack access to clean water and children have no safe place to use the bathroom or wash hands.
+- Local schools lack access to safe drinking water and children have no safe place to use the bathroom or wash hands.

-- Women and girls have little to no knowledge of menstrual hygiene management and lack basic materials and facilities to manage menstruation.
+- Women and girls have limited knowledge of menstrual hygiene management and lack basic materials and facilities to manage menstruation.

 - Water-related illnesses, including typhoid, persistent diarrhea, intestinal parasites and worms, malaria, skin diseases, and vaginal infections are common and widespread, impacting children and adults throughout the region.